hand holding glass of water being filled at tap

 2. Frequent Urination

 On average, an adult should need to urinate 6 to 7 times in 24 hours.
 You typically shouldn’t need to go at nighttime (though there are exceptions).
-Four to 10 daily trips to the washroom is also fine, provided the person is healthy and happy.
+Four to 10 daily trips to the washroom are also fine, provided the person is healthy and happy.
 With diabetes, however, the kidneys work harder to eliminate excess glucose through urine, causing an increased frequency of urination, especially during the night.
 (3)

 3. Unexplained Weight Loss or Gain